Orthogonal non-Gaussianity in DBI Galileon: prospect for Planck polarisation and post-Planck experiments: Introduction

 Primordial non-Gaussianity of the curvature perturbation provides valuable information on the physics in the very early Universe \cite{Komatsu:2010hc}.
 Non-linearity of quantum fluctuations during inflation gives rise to a bispectrum in the Cosmic Microwave Background (CMB) temperature anisotropies that peaks for equal-side triangles \cite{Koyama:2010xj}.
 The most popular model for the equilateral type non-Gaussianity is the Dirac-Born-Infeld (DBI) inflation model \cite{Alishahiha:2004eh}.
 In the DBI inflation model, the inflaton is identified as the position of a D3-brane in a higher dimensional spacetime.
 The DBI action that describes the motion of the brane is a non-linear function of the kinetic term of the inflaton, which leads to the non-Gaussianity of quantum fluctuations.
 While the original DBI inflation model considered only the motion and fluctuations in the radial direction, we can consistently take into account the dynamics and fluctuations in the angular directions \cite{Langlois:2008wt} (see also \cite{Langlois:2008qf,Arroja:2008yy}).
 Although the original single field DBI inflation model \cite{Alishahiha:2004eh} is under strain from an additional requirement related with the compactification scheme of the string theory \cite{Baumann:2006cd,Lidsey:2007gq}, this can be evaded in multi-field DBI inflation models and the shape of the bispectrum remains as in the single-field model \cite{Langlois:2008wt}.

 Recently, a natural extension of the DBI inflation model has been obtained by adding an induced gravity term \cite{RenauxPetel:2011dv, RenauxPetel:2011uk}.
-This leads to the quartic Galileon Lagrangian \cite{Nicolis:2008in} when the motion of the brane is non-relativistic.
-Thus this model is dubbed as the DBI Galileon model \cite{DBIg}.
+This leads to the quartic galileon Lagrangian \cite{Nicolis:2008in} when the motion of the brane is non-relativistic.
+Thus this model is dubbed as the DBI galileon model \cite{DBIg}.
 This is one of a very few models where the non-Gaussianity of orthogonal shape can be generated \cite{RenauxPetel:2011dv}.
 The orthogonal shape of non-Gaussianity was originally discovered in the context of the effective theory of inflation \cite{Cheung:2007st}, which has a minimum overlap between local and equilateral non-Gaussianities \cite{Senatore:2009gt}.
-In the WMAP nine-year (WMAP9) data, a hint was found that the orthogonal type non-Gaussianity could be non-zero at 2$\sigma$ level when the equilateral non-Gaussianity is included in the parameter space \cite{Bennett:2012fp}.
-This result is far from conclusive and it needs to be confirmed by the Planck satellite.
+In the WMAP nine-year (WMAP9) data, a hint was found that the orthogonal type non-Gaussianity could be non-zero at the 2$\sigma$ level when the equilateral non-Gaussianity is included in the parameter space \cite{Bennett:2012fp}.
+On the other hand, the Planck satellite found no evidence of any type of non-Gaussianity \cite{planck-ng}.

-In this note, we provide a relation between the equilateral and orthogonal templates, parametrised respectively by the non-linear parameters $\fnleq$ and $\fnlorth$, and the theoretical parameters in the DBI Galileon models by properly taking into account the CMB transfer functions and Planck noise properties.
-We also derive the constraints on $\fnleq, \fnlorth$ expected from Planck, including the possibility of the simultaneous presence of the two shapes in the data.
-We then provide forecasts for the constraints on the parameters in the DBI Galileon model.
-We also present these constraints in the effective theory language so that they can be easily applied to more general single-field models.
+In this note, we provide a relation between the equilateral and orthogonal templates, parametrised respectively by the non-linear parameters $\fnleq$ and $\fnlorth$, and the theoretical parameters in the DBI galileon models by properly taking into account the CMB transfer functions and experimental noise properties.
+We then derive the constraints on $\fnleq, \fnlorth$ from Planck and provide forecasts for Planck polarisation and post-Planck experiments, Cosmic Origins Explore (COrE) \cite{core-collaboration:2011} and Polarized Radiation Imaging and Spectroscopy Mission (PRISM) \cite{prism-collaboration:2013b}, including the possibility of the simultaneous presence of the two shapes in the data.
+We then provide forecasts for constraints on the parameters in the DBI galileon model.
+We also present these forecasts in the effective theory language so that they can be easily applied to more general single-field models.